Breaking the Illusion: Consensus-Based Generative Mitigation of Adversarial Illusions in Multi-Modal Embeddings: Results

-We now explain our consensus-based generative sampling mitigation results.
-Here, we draw $10$ samples from the \gls{VAE} and \gls{DM} per input.
+To evaluate our consensus-based generative sampling mitigation, we draw 10 samples per input from the VAE and DM.
 This choice is supported by Figure~\ref{sampling_effect}, which shows that both Top-1 and Top-5 accuracy plateau beyond roughly ten samples.
-Using $10$ samples therefore balances robustness and computational cost while capturing the full benefit of consensus-based generative sampling.
+Using $10$ samples, therefore, balances robustness and computational cost while capturing the full benefit of consensus-based generative sampling.
 We find that \textbf{\gls{DM} + Sampling} achieves strong robustness on adversarial illusion attacks and stable cross-modal alignment on original and perturbed inputs.
-Finally, we find that our \textbf{\gls{VAE} + Sampling} configuration achieves the best overall reconstruction performance.
+Finally, we find that our \textbf{\gls{VAE} + Sampling} configuration achieves the best overall purification performance.
 The original image reaches $84\%$ Top-1 and $98\%$ Top-5 accuracy with a \gls{cs} of $0.93 \pm 0.02$.
-The reconstructed image maintains 46\% Top-1 and 73\% Top-5 accuracy, exceeding the baseline (None) for the same case, where no mitigation or attack is applied.
+The reconstructed image maintains 46\% Top-1 and 73\% Top-5 accuracy, exceeding the baseline for the same case, where no mitigation or attack is applied.
 This indicates that the proposed method does not introduce adverse effects under normal, non-adversarial conditions and can potentially improve performance.
 Under attack, the perturbed image achieves $78\%$ Top-1 and $96\%$ Top-5 accuracy with a \gls{cs} of $0.82 \pm 0.07$, while the reconstructed perturbed sample restores $43\%$ Top-1 and $68\%$ Top-5 accuracy.
-For comparison, in the normal system without mitigation (None), the reconstructed image from the original image achieves $42\%$ Top-1 and $66\%$ Top-5 accuracy.
-This indicates that VAE + Sampling mitigation can even surpass the accuracy and performance of the normal system under non-adversarial conditions.
-For the target label, cosine similarity remains very low at $0.08 \pm 0.05$ for the original image and $0.12 \pm 0.05$ for the perturbed image, and target-label accuracy stays near zero across all settings.
-These results show that adding stochastic sampling to the \gls{VAE} further improves robustness by suppressing adversarial bias and encouraging smoother, reliable reconstructions.
+For comparison, in the normal setting without mitigation, the reconstructed image from the original image achieves $42\%$ Top-1 and $66\%$ Top-5 accuracy.
+This indicates that VAE + Sampling mitigation can even surpass the accuracy and performance of the normal setting under non-adversarial conditions.
+For the target label, \gls{cs} remains very low at $0.08 \pm 0.05$ for the original image and $0.12 \pm 0.05$ for the perturbed image, and target-label accuracy stays near zero across all settings.
+These results show that adding stochastic sampling to the \gls{VAE} further improves robustness by suppressing adversarial bias and encouraging smoother, reliable purification.